Aperol Spritzeria Terrazza Eataly

 Discover an exclusive Aperol Spritz-inspired terrace

-Experience our love of all things Aperitivo at the Aperol Spritzeria terrace in Eataly London.
+Experience our love of all things Aperitivo at the Aperol Spritzeria Terrazza Eataly in London.

-Our orange-soaked terrace is the perfect place to enjoy an Aperol Spritz with friends in London.
-Order a selection of authentic Italian plates, inspired by the tradition of bite-sized ‘cicchetti’, and say “Salute!” to a summer of spontaneous moments.
+Our orange-soaked terrace is the perfect place to enjoy an Aperol Spritz with friends and dine outside in London.
+Order a selection of authentic Italian plates, inspired by the tradition of bite-sized ‘cicchetti’, and say hello to a summer of spontaneous moments.

 What to expect

-Spot the neon glow of our Aperol Spritz sign, surrounded by lush leaves and vibrant oranges – the perfect backdrop for a photo with your friends.
-Then settle into a chair on the terrace to sip your Spritz or cosy up under an Aperol blanket on those cooler nights.
+Spot our Instagram-worthy Aperol Spritz greenery back drop, surrounded by lush leaves, striking orange trees and vibrant streetlamp fixtures.
+Then settle into a chair on the terrace to sip your Aperol Spritz and dine in the restaurant or cosy up under an Aperol blanket on those cooler nights.

 What’s on the menu

-Eataly’s specially curated Al Fresco menu features a range of classic Italian dishes to pair with your Aperol Spritz.
+Eataly’s Terrazza offers a delicious al fresco menu, that features a range of classic Italian dishes that pair perfectly with an Aperol Spritz.

 Where you’ll find us

-You’ll find the Aperol Spritzeria on Eataly’s ground-floor terrace in Bishopsgate, London, just a short walk from Liverpool Street Station.
+You’ll find the Aperol Spritzeria Terrazza on the ground floor of Eataly, outside on their terrace in Bishopsgate, London, just a short walk from Liverpool Street Station.

-Our catchy orange vibe is set to stay all summer long.
-So, make sure you book a table on the Al Fresco terrace for after-work drinks or dinner in London.
+Our catchy orange vibe is set to stay all summer long, so make sure you book a table on Eataly’s Terrazza for after-work drinks or dinner in the sun.